Eero28/Eero28/README.md

 # Hi there! 👋 I'm Eero

 Welcome to my GitHub profile!
 I'm a passionate **Full-Stack Developer** eager to build impactful solutions and collaborate on exciting projects.
-I'm currently seeking full-time opportunities to contribute to dynamic teams and further develop my skills.
+I'm currently seeking full-time opportunities to level up my skills.

 ---